apicgg/deliveroo-clone/README.md

 # Deliveroo-Clone

 This is a React Native app created using the Expo framework.
 It is a clone of the popular food delivery service, Deliveroo.
+Check out the youtube [video](https://www.youtube.com/watch?v=taPz40VmyzQ&t=11828s).

 ## Features